kubos/kubos/docs/obc-docs/bbb/working-with-the-bbb.rst

     - :math:`n` = Number of ADC resolution bits
     - :math:`V_{ref}` =  Reference voltage

-The Pumpkin MBM2 uses 12 resolution bits and a reference voltage of 1.8V, so the resulting equation is
+The Beaglebone Black uses 12 resolution bits and a reference voltage of 1.8V, so the resulting equation is

 .. math::

     V_{in} = \frac{D * (4095)}{1.8}

 Ethernet
 ~~~~~~~~

-The Pumpkin MBM2, via the embedded Beaglebone Black, provides an ethernet
+The Beaglebone Black provides an ethernet port which can be used for things
-port which can be used for things like inter-system communication.
+like inter-system communication.

 The ethernet port is configured to have support for static IPv4 addressing and
 can be used with SSH via the included `Dropbear <https://en.wikipedia.org/wiki/Dropbear_(software)>`__